alexVinarskis/dell-powermanager/README.md

 ### Windows
 * Run from source via `flutter run`, build via `flutter build windows --release`
 * Package to `.msi` via `.\package.bat`

+## Debugging

+By default, all logging is supressed.
+Export `POWERMANAGER_DEBUG=true` before running app from CLI to get logs.
+When opening an issue, kindly save and attach the log.

 ## Compatibility
 Tested on the following devices: